 - The organization-X culture included a Corporate Structure more resembling a for-profit company than a non-profit organization.

 - The company recently started a transition from divisions to a model that acknowledged that constant overlap and need for integration.
 Unfortunately, there was no formal strategic plan, formal vision, or timeline to support the transition.
-Unfortunately, there was no strategic plan, formal vision, assigned owners, or timeline to support a transparent and visible vision (although one was requested by stakeholders).
+Unfortunately, there was no strategic plan.
+There was no formal vision, assigned owners, or timeline to support a transparent and visible vision.
+One was requested by stakeholders.

-- The early stage of the transition may be represented by a noted observation during one of the PMO Governance Meeting, where a senior executive’s decision was discussed; a committee member responded “I hate it when he does stuff like that!”, during which their facial expression grew stern, red, and jittery.
+- The early stage of the transition may be marked by a noted observation during one of the PMO Governance Meeting.
+A senior executive’s decision was discussed.
+A committee member responded “I hate it when he does stuff like that!”, during which their facial expression grew stern, red, and jittery.

 Approach